michaelangelopineda/ms2-lumiere/TESTING.md

 - **3. As a potential user (non- aficionado), I want to know which product best suit my need so it will be easy for me to know what item to buy.**
         - In the candles section, there is an interactive quiz game on which upon completion of answering the questions, it will return a recommendation on what product best suits your needs.

+1. On the Home at the top right corner of the page, click the Candles button (desktop)/  Toggler menu (hamburger icon) and click Candles on the dropdeown menu (mobile)
+2. Scroll down to the Scent Quiz part.
+3. Click the radio button to answer the questions and click Next.
+If a question is not answered, there will be a pop up to tell you that you haven't click an answer.
+4. Upon successfully answering all the questions, the Next button will change to Finish.
+5. Click Finish an it will show the result.
+6. The Prev and Finish button will change to Restart.
+You may click this after reading your answer and you will be reirected to the Home Page or you may continue scrolling own to view the Scent that best suits you.

 -![How to use the Scents Quiz](docs/user-story-testing-img/quiz-desktop.png)